The Ultimate In Birding Tours

 5 Days Group Size Limit 8

-WESTERN AUSTRALIA BIRDING TOUR: OVERVIEW
+WESTERN AUSTRALIA BIRDING TOUR WITH CHRISTMAS ISLAND: OVERVIEW

 Birdquest’s Western Australia birding tours, which include Christmas Island, are part of a series of Australia birding tours that comprehensively cover this island continent with its huge number of endemic birds.
 Our ultimate Western Australia birding tour offers the most comprehensive coverage of this scenic and diverse state available.
-The Christmas Island birding tour extension adds in this remote tropical island that is far nearer Java than Australia, home to the strange Abbott’s Booby, Christmas Island Frigatebird and some interesting endemic landbirds.
+The Christmas Island birding tour extension adds in this remote tropical island that is far nearer to Java than Australia, home to the strange Abbott’s Booby, Christmas (Island) Frigatebird and some interesting endemic landbirds.

-Australia, the smallest continent or the largest island on earth, depending on how you like to look at it, has been cut off from the rest of the world for more than sixty million years and as a result has evolved a remarkable and unique flora and fauna.
+Australia, the smallest continent or the largest island on earth, depending on how you like to look at it, has been cut off from the rest of the world for more than sixty million years and as a result, has evolved a remarkable and unique flora and fauna.
 The birdlife has followed its own evolutionary path and Australia has more endemic bird species (over 300) than any other country and many bird families which are entirely restricted to it or which do not extend beyond Australasia.

 Australia’s immense geographical area means that it is simply impossible to see the great majority of its endemic birds during a single visit of just a few weeks, so it is far more sensible to regard the island continent as a place where one should make two or more visits.
 Superb, mostly easy, birding combined with good travelling conditions make for an unforgettable experience.